 According to a controlled clinical trial published in 2015, a growing number of research studies have showed Hatha yoga (a specific style of yoga practice) can lead to improvements in cardiorespiratory fitness and “muscular strength“.

 2. Helps Increase Energy And Focus:

+There are theories surrounding yoga and energy.
 One theory behind the ability of yoga to enhance both energy and focused concentration lies within the basis of the practice itself.
 Yoga is about moving in a controlled manner.
 These asanas then flow into different positions.
 Simultaneously, the practitioner is attempting to relax the body through rhythmic breathing efforts, as well as developing and understanding awareness of bodily sensations, as they progress.

-University Health News discusses the ability of yoga not just for physical benefits, but to help practitioners with focus, attention and memory.
+Additionally, University Health News discusses the ability of yoga not just for physical benefits, but to help practitioners with focus, attention and memory.

 Other research suggests that the yoga practice “seems” to be associated with moderate improvements in cognitive function.
 This information was attained from a meta analysis of acute studies and randomized control trials of yoga and cognitive outcomes.

 Both yoga and meditation have shown to improve brain function and energy levels.
 The specific study of reference was out of the University of Waterloo which compared the acute effects of Hatha yoga and mindfulness meditation on executive function and mood.
-Findings suggested that acute bouts benefit executive function and mood “to some degree”.
+Findings suggested that acute bouts, benefit executive function and mood “to some degree”.

 3. Muscle/Body Endurance:

 What all athletes want, more endurance.
 Thus, allowing them to practice or play their sport at a higher level, longer!